 There are many ways to participate.
-Each of us is a unique part of the living body of Christ: some of us are teachers, others laborers, others nurses, doctors, engineers and designers.
+Each of us is a unique part of the living body of Christ: some of us are teachers, others administrators, others laborers, others nurses, doctors, engineers and designers.
 Some of us are housekeepers, and others write software.
 We each have gifts we can use for the benefit of others and of society.

 In a democracy, a part of what we have been given is a voice in government.
-At a minimum, Catholics living in democracies must themselves and vote responsibly.
+At a minimum, Catholics living in democracies must inform themselves and vote responsibly.
 Those who are able should also join parties and use their voices to influence platform development and candidate nominations.
 We can each of us also write letters to those who have been elected, to remind them of options for the common good and promises they may have made in campaigning.

 Except in extreme circumstances, no one – including the Church – should tell you specifically who to vote for, or which way to vote on most issues.
 Rather, you should constantly consult – and support – responsible news sources to find out what you can about the candidates, parties, and issues; consider what the candidates say and how they relate to the Gospels and the Church’s teachings; pray; and vote in accordance with your own best conclusions – your conscience, in other words.

-PRINCIPLES, VALUES, AND VIRTUES
+PRINCIPLES, VALUES, VIRTUES & SINS

-OF CATHOLIC SOCIAL LIFE & TEACHING
+OF CATHOLIC SOCIAL THOUGHT

 The Compendium of the Social Doctrine of the Church (published by the Pontifical Council for Justice and Peace) sets out a comprehensive framework for participation of Catholics in the life of the world, both as individuals and as the Church, based on the Gospels and other sources.
 This includes voting and political participation as well as participation in society as a whole.